-Roasted Apple Cider Chia Pudding - warm roasted apples over cider chia pudding makes a tasty seasonal breakfast, snack, or dessert!
+Roasted apple chia pudding has warm roasted apples topping cider chia pudding for a tasty seasonal breakfast, snack, or dessert!

 So, I am aware that every week I come here and dramatically declare to you all that I have a favorite new dish.